-- o If the syringe contains liquid, that liquid can be placed in a sealed glass vial and the liquid may be submitted to the laboratory. - If the syringe is empty, the submitting agency can rinse the syringe with distilled water into a clean vial to be submitted. - DO NOT package liquids in metal cans, pill bottles, or plastic bags.
+- Syringes with needles WILL NOT be accepted unless prior approval by the Forensic Chemistry Unit Technical Leader or Laboratory Director has been obtained.
+There are two options available: - o If the syringe contains liquid, that liquid can be placed in a sealed glass vial and the liquid may be submitted to the laboratory. - If the syringe is empty, the submitting agency can rinse the syringe with distilled water into a clean vial to be submitted. - DO NOT package liquids in metal cans, pill bottles, or plastic bags.
 Use a container appropriate for liquids (e.g., screw-top vials or specimen jars).
 Please contact the CLD for guidance.